hbowie/practopian-v3/commonplace-book/We Need a Place to Stand.md

 Title:  We Need a Place to Stand

-Tags:   Pagan Tuna, Practopian, society, written word
+Tags:   Pagan Tuna, society, written word

 Author: John Bacon and Ed Zeiders